 "unicodeCodePoints": Each Unicode code point (abstract character) is considered to occupy one column.
 This means that even a character that is represented in UTF-16 by a surrogate pair is considered to occupy one column.

 If the SARIF producer does not process text files, columnKind SHALL be absent.

+If the SARIF producer processes text files and columnKind is absent, it SHALL default to unicodeCodePoints.

 If a SARIF consumer uses a column measurement unit other than that specified by columnKind, and if the consumer is required to interact with the file contents (for example, by displaying the file in an editor and highlighting a region), the consumer SHALL recompute column numbers in its (the consumer’s) native measurement unit.